Tarela/SELMA/README.md

 \# NOTE:
 - To install SELMA on MacOS, the users need to download and install Command Line Tools beforehand
 - SELMA requires python3 packages [numpy](https://numpy.org) and [macs3](https://pypi.org/project/MACS3/) pre-installed.
-See section 4 if the users prefer other peak calling methods or provide customized peak file.
+See section 4 if the users don't have macs3 or prefer other peak calling methods or provide customized peak file.
 - SELMA suggests to have bedtools (Quinlan et al., Bioinformatics.
 2010) and UCSC tools (Kuhn et al., Brief Bioinform.
 2013) pre-installed for data pre-processing.
-The SELMA package also wrapped up both tools and would install automatically if the users did not have them pre-installed.
+The SELMA package also wrapped up both tools and would install automatically if the users did not have them pre-installed in the default PATH.
 - SELMA suggests to have pdflatex installed for the summary pdf document.
 To install pdflatex on macOS, you can download “MacTex” from http://tug.org/cgi-bin/mactex-download/MacTeX.pkg.
 To install pdflatex on linux, you need to install the texlive package from https://www.tug.org/texlive/.
 SELMA will generate a .txt file as a simple version of summary report without pdflatex installed.
 A .tex file will also be generated in case the users want to make the pdf doucment later.
 - Some function (single cell clustering) of SELMA requires the related packages pre-installed (see seciton 4)

 ## 2. Download genome sequence database
-SELMA require genome sequence (in .2bit format) prepared for running.
-You can download them from UCSC genome browser.
+SELMA requires genome sequence (in .2bit format) prepared for running.
+You can download them from the UCSC genome browser or other public domains.
 - [hg38.2bit](https://hgdownload.cse.ucsc.edu/goldenpath/hg38/bigZips/hg38.2bit)
 - [mm10.2bit](https://hgdownload.cse.ucsc.edu/goldenpath/mm10/bigZips/mm10.2bit)